Limited Liability Corporation FAQ

 In most states, you will be able to form an LLC by following four (or fewer) simple steps.

-- Business Name: Locate a business name that is available (not taken by another company) and that conforms to your state's rules regarding names for LLCs.
-Many state governments will tell you whether or not the name you have chosen for your LLC is a valid name under the state's laws.
+- Business Name: Find an available business name that conforms to your state's rules regarding LLC names.
+Many state governments will tell you if the name you have chosen for your LLC is a valid name under the state's laws.

 - Articles of Organization: File your paperwork, normally called the "Articles of Organization," and pay the fee associated with the filing.

-- Operating Agreement: Make the operating agreement that will dictate how the LLC will be run.
+- Operating Agreement: Create an operating agreement that will dictate how the LLC will be run.
 This normally lays out all the rights and responsibilities of all LLC members.

-- Publish a Notice: Some states require that an LLC take another step to make the business official, namely that the members must publish a notice to the public in a local newspaper of their intent to form an LLC.
+- Publish a Notice: Some states require that LLC members publish a notice to the public in a local newspaper of their intent to form an LLC.

 Do I need to put "LLC" in my business name?